-One question that is often asked is what is the value of my claim?…
+One question that is often asked is what the average payout for a medical negligence claim is?

 …It is difficult to place a value on any claim during the early stages of the litigation process as there are numerous factors to consider.
 The amount of compensation or damages awarded depends on the amount of damage caused as a result of the negligence.
 Awards range from £1,000 to in excess of £1,000,000.

 When one is successful with a medical negligence claim, 2 types of damages are awarded; general damages and special damages.

 General damages are for the injury itself the pain and suffering and the loss of amenities.
 These can be quantified with the help of the Judicial College Guidelines which are published every year.
 There is a chapter dedicated to each area of the body and a monetary value is recommended within a range from minor to severe.

 Special damages are the financial losses incurred as a result of negligence.
 Sometimes called “out of pocket expenses” They can include both past and future financial losses.
 These may include but are not limited to, care and assistance, medical treatment expenses, loss of earnings, travel costs, parking, etc. The more special damages that have been incurred increase the value of the claim.